Skip to main content

 Network capture for HTTP traffic is available for Appium sessions.
 After a capture has completed an HTTP archive (HAR) file will be available for download by members of your organization via the TV Labs sessions dashboard.

-Network capture can be started in two different ways:
+Network capture can be started in two different ways described below.

 Using Capabilities